sketch204/sketch204.github.io/blogs/xcode/bag_of_tricks/source.md

 Select a piece of code and automatically indent it by using the `Control`+`I` shortcut.
 Use `Command`+`A` before hand to select the whole file.
 Keep in mind that with particularly large files this can freeze up Xcode for a few seconds (or more).

-If it is not indenting correctly, then either you didn't select enough code, or there is a syntax error, somewhere in your selection.
+If it is not indenting correctly, either you didn't select enough code, or there is a syntax error, somewhere in your selection.

 #### Move line up or down